Homemade beans are not only yummy but, they also bring back fond memories.

 - Heat oven to 325 degrees.

-- Add salt pork & onion on top.
+- Place salt pork & onion on top of beans.

-- Cover and place crock in the oven.
+- Cover and place pot in the oven.

 Note 2: if you don't have a bean pot, simply use a crock-pot.
 After soaking and pre-cooking the beans, toss all the ingredients into a crock-pot and set to about 8 hours.
 Keep an eye on them to ensure there's still enough liquid in the pot.
 If they start looking dry, simply add more bean water.